 - Prenatal Opiates; Patterns of Use and Neurodevelopmental Outcomes

 The number of women testing positive for opiates during pregnancy has increased 4-fold in the past decade.
 Understanding changes in use patterns by pregnant women as well as developing preclinical models to assess long-term outcomes in exposed offspring is an important area of research.
 Our current studies utilize an oxycodone self-administration paradigm in female rodents to determine the efficacy of replacement therapies on both mother and offspring.

 Research and Clinical Interests

 Research Interests by Area

-- Kristy Meadows, MS Student, Comparative Biomedical Sciences
+- Kristy Meadows, Graduate Student, Comparative Biomedical Sciences

 - Dr. Benjamin Nephew, Assistant Professor, Biomedical Sciences, Cummings School

 - Dr. Andrew Hoffman, Professor, Clinical Sciences, Cummings School